doubleSlashde/KeepTime/README.md

 **You need to close the application manualy before you shutdown your PC.
 Otherwise the last running project is not saved to database.**

 # Install
-Download the .jar and .bat file and execute the .bat (see [releases](https://github.com/doubleSlashde/KeepTime/releases)).
-The start may take up to one minute.
-You should put the .jar in an extra folder as a *logs* and a *db* folder will be created next to it.\
-It is recommended to run the application at windows start so you do not forget to track your time.
-To do this follow these steps:
+* Download keeptime.bat and keeptime-1.1.0-SNAPSHOT-bin.zip (see [releases](https://github.com/doubleSlashde/KeepTime/releases))
+* Extract the downloaded .zip
-* Copy the keeptime.bat file from this repo next to the *.jar*.
+* Copy the downloaded keeptime.bat file next to the *.jar*.
 Adapt the path inside the *keeptime.bat* to the name of the *.jar* file (if needed).
 Try starting the application by executing the *keeptime.bat* file.
-Close the app
+The start may take up to one minute.

+It is recommended to run the application at computer start so you do not forget to track your time.
+For autostart also execute the following steps (for windows)
 * Open the autostart folder: Press *Windows+R*, execute *shell:startup*
 * Create a shortcut to the *.bat* in the autostart folder

+You should put the .jar in an extra folder as a *logs* and a *db* folder will be created next to it.\

 **migrate from old version**

+If you have a folder *db* next to the old .jar, the folder has to be next to the new .jar as well.
+The folder contains your tracked times.\
 If you used this application before with a *config.xml* you can import your old projects in the settings dialog.
 Place your config.xml next to the jar and press "parse config.xml".
 Otherwise no steps are needed.
 ## Requirements
-* Windows 7 or 10 (Linux is not yet supported)
+* Windows 7, 10
+* Linux (tested on Ubuntu 18.04)
-* Java 8
+* Java 8 + JavaFX